danielmiessler/fabric/README.md

 ## Web Interface

+Fabric provides two different web interfaces for interacting with patterns:

+### GUI Interface

-Fabric now includes a built-in web interface that provides a GUI alternative to the command-line interface and an out-of-the-box website for those who want to get started with web development or blogging.
+Fabric includes a built-in web interface that provides a GUI alternative to the command-line interface and an out-of-the-box website for those who want to get started with web development or blogging.
 You can use this app as a GUI interface for Fabric, a ready to go blog-site, or a website template for your own projects.

 The `web/src/lib/content` directory includes starter `.obsidian/` and `templates/` directories,  allowing you to open up the `web/src/lib/content/` directory as an [Obsidian.md](https://obsidian.md) vault.
 You can place your posts in the posts directory when you're ready to publish.

-### Installing
+#### Installing

 The GUI can be installed by navigating to the `web` directory and using `npm install`, `pnpm install`, or your favorite package manager.
 Then simply run the development server to start the app.

 _You will need to run fabric in a separate terminal with the `fabric --serve` command._

 **From the fabric project `web/` directory:**
 ```shell